 Shortage of office and incubator space.
-The East of England currently has fewer incubators per 1000 new businesses than any other UK area - lack of available office for following companies by almost two thirds since 2007.
+The East of England currently has fewer incubators per 1000 new businesses than any other UK area - lack of available office space has pushed up commercial prices for following companies by almost two thirds since 2007.